-My cat pixie is OCD about cleaning herself.
-It's to on the point of pulling her hair out.
+My cat Pixie is OCD about cleaning herself.
+It's to the point of pulling her hair out.
 How do I stop her?

 My cat Pixie is 3 yrs old.
 She's always been a clean freak.
 Well lately its gotten to the point of her hair coming out.

 She grooms herself so hard that I have to make her stop.
 But she'll just find another room and continue.
 How do I make her stop?My thoughts:

 I'm sorry to hear that Pixie is having problems, Patricia.

 What you're describing sounds like excessive grooming, which can have various causes, including medical problems.
 You'll need a vet visit in order to determine the cause.

 (which is also allergy related) and parasites